IvoryFlower-pixle/Exercise-01a-Install-Software/README.md

 BL-MSCH-C220

-I have downloaded all the softwear.
+I have installed the software on my computer as a part of the exercise